1998at/Neural-Style-Transfer-Webapp/README.md

 ## To run the app
+1.Clone the Repository
+2.Install all dependencies in your environment using pip or conda 3.Run the following
 ```
 python app.py
 ```
-It will automatically create a FlaskServer on your machine and will return a page to upload the image you want to apply the style to
+It will automatically create a FlaskServer on your machine and will return a page to upload the image you want to apply the style to and the image output will be shown and stored in the static folder of this